madelyneriksen/react-django-goodstuff/README.md

 #### Abstract Base Model

-A `BaseModel` is included in `base.models` that uses a UUID field instead of an auto-incrementing integer.
+A `BaseModel` is included in `app.base.models` that uses a UUID field instead of an auto-incrementing integer.
 Oftentimes, this plays better with a single page application than an auto-incrementing ID does.

 You can use the base model like you would the standard `models.Model` class in Django: